 Question No. 3 – How will this integration process affect current systems?

 An integration vendor should have full visibility into an IT infrastructure from the very beginning and before a project is even started.
 Disjointed ecosystems comprised of varying and constantly evolving protocols, formats, technologies, and data use patterns can often cause a domino effect and complicate downstream processes.
-A well-aligned migration plan will minimize disruption and ensure business continuity.
+A well-aligned data migration plan will minimize disruption and ensure business continuity.

 Question No. 4 – How will this integration project affect future processes?